nycmeshnet/docs/content/_index.md

 ---
 layout: default
-hidetitle: true
+title: NYC Mesh Project docs
 ---

-## NYC Mesh Project docs

 NYC Mesh is a community owned network in the New York City area.
 [Join our network through our main page.](https://nycmesh.net/join)